Steven Keats: Career

 Keats debuted on Broadway in the second cast of Oh!
 Calcutta! and appeared in over 80 films and TV shows.
 He was nominated for an Emmy in 1977 for his role as the ruthless, Great Depression-era entrepreneur Jay Blackman, who clawed his way to the top of the "rag trade", or clothing business, in the 1977 miniseries Seventh Avenue.
 He also portrayed Thomas Edison on the brink of inventing the electric light bulb in the science fiction TV series Voyagers!.

 His film career included roles in The Friends of Eddie Coyle (1973), Death Wish (1974), The Gambler (1974), The Gumball Rally (1976), The Last Dinosaur (1977), Black Sunday (1977), The Ivory Ape (1980), Hangar 18 (1980), Silent Rage (1982), Turk 182 (1985), Badge of the Assassin (1985), and the 1982 TV movie of the Norman Mailer book The Executioner's Song.

 Keats appeared in the 1975 film Hester Street.
 Set on New York City's Lower East Side of the 1890s, Keats played Jake Podkovnik (late of Russia), an assimilated "Amerikaner".
 He played a deranged bomber in the 1974 Kojak episode "Therapy in Dynamite", and guest-starred on an episode of The A-Team, "Harder Than It Looks".
+He played Bobby Nelson in The Streets of San Francisco season 3 episode "One Chance to Live".
 He played Ed McClain on Another World and guest-starred as Alf Gresham on All My Children.
 In 1983 he appeared in the first episode of Automan as Collins.
-In 1987, in the final season of Hill Street Blues, he played detective Penzickis.
+In 1987, in the final season of Hill Street Blues, he played Detective Penzickis.
+Additional roles included one in Miami Vice in 1987 with "Contempt in Court".
 He also played TV reporter Jake Baron on the April 6, 1990 episode of MacGyver, titled "Rush to Judgement".

 Death

-On May 8, 1994, Keats was found dead in his apartment in Manhattan.
-His son said that he committed suicide.
+Keats was found dead in his Manhattan apartment on May 8, 1994.
+His son said that he died by suicide.